opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/index.md

 Every binding must implement a `ThingHandlerFactory` and register it as OSGi service so that the runtime knows which class needs to be called for creating and handling things.

-When a new *Thing* is added, the openHAB runtime queries every `ThingHandlerFactory` for support of the *ThingType* by calling the `supportsThingType` method.
+When a new *Thing* is added, the OpenSmartHouse runtime queries every `ThingHandlerFactory` for support of the *ThingType* by calling the `supportsThingType` method.
 When the method returns `true`, the runtime calls `createHandler`, which should then return a proper `ThingHandler` implementation.

 A weather bindings `WeatherHandlerFactory` for example supports only one *ThingType* and instantiates a new `WeatherHandler` for a given thing: